iturdikulov/notes/my_routine.md

 Closing gaps, review my work and commit it, connecting with my team, and prepare me to the next day.

-## 5. After-work session.
-Supper
+## 5. After-work session and training

 Dinner time.
 I get some rest and recovery time.
 Maybe it's good time for tea or some other drink with small amount of food.

-I like to get some "relax" time session, to give my mind some time to recover.
-Maybe I'll watch something or read something.
-But I'm not spend too much time on it.
+I like to get some time to recover my mind.
+I'll watch something or read something.
+But I'm not spending too much time on it.
+Full relax activity will be later.

 After relax its good time to [[my_physical_exercise_plan]], with tracking my progress and results.

+## 7. Relax

+I may do full relax activity, like reading, watching movies, playing games, etc.
+Here important factor - I need to reset before additional braint activity, so don't do something really energy consuming here.

 ## 6. Learn something new

 This chunk is starting somewhere in the evening, when I get second wind.
 I learn according to [[learning]] techniques.
 I also mix learning and practice in one session.

-## 7. Relax

-Before sleeping, I may do full relax activity, like reading, watching movies, playing games, etc.

 ## 9. Sleep